U.S. Route 11E: History

+Early history

 US 11E roughly follows the corridor of a series of Native American trails that existed in the region prior to the settlement of Tennessee by European Americans.
 Some of these trails were part of the Great Indian Warpath, with the main route of this path being traveled by what is now US 11W.
 The US 11E corridor reportedly follows a lesser used trail that became part of the Great Wagon Road, also known as the Great Valley Road, in the latter 18th century.
 This route, along with the Warpath, were widely used by early explorers and settlers of the region.

 On October 1, 1923, the route was designated as SR 34, of the first state routes in Tennessee.
 When the United States Numbered Highway System was formed by Congress in 1926, SR 34 was designated as US 511, and the route to the west became US 11.
-Tennessee officials objected to this numbering scheme, and in 1929 successfully petitioned the American Association of State Highway Officials (AASHO) to redesignate US 11 as US 11W and US 511 as US 11E in an event that came to be known as "The Tennessee Split".
+Many local government and business representatives along US 511 were upset with this numbering, prompting then Tennessee Governor Austin Peay to demand that US 11 become a divided highway from Knoxville to Bristol.
+In 1929, the Tennessee government successfully petitioned the American Association of State Highway Officials (AASHO) to redesignate US 11 as US 11W and US 511 as US 11E in an event that came to be known as "The Tennessee Split".
+This was approved on June 3, 1929.

+In 1934, following the discontinuation of split routes by AASHO, the US 11 split effectively ended.
+US 11W was recognized as US 11 again by the federal government and US 11E was reassigned to be part of US 411, another highway that exists in Tennessee south of the split section of US 11.
+However, AASHO had no way to enforce the elimination of the Tennessee Split.
+Tennessee officials never removed signage of US 11W and US 11E recognizing them as such, and state maps still acknowledged the suffixed routes.
+In 1952, unable to have Tennessee enforce the change, AASHO designated US 11 as US 11W and US 411 as US 11E again to eliminate differences between federal and state records and maps.

 In the 1940s, planners chose to route the freeway that became I-81 roughly along the US 11E and 11W corridors.
+Unlike many Interstate Highways, however, this section of I-81 was not chosen to closely parallel any US Highway, and US 11E and 11W both remained important highways after I-81 was completed in 1975.